Aliases for RICTOR Gene

 External Ids for RICTOR Gene

 RICTOR and MTOR (FRAP1; MIM 601231) are components of a protein complex that integrates nutrient- and growth factor-derived signals to regulate cell growth (Sarbassov et al., 2004 [PubMed 15268862]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for RICTOR Gene

-RICTOR (RPTOR Independent Companion Of MTOR, Complex 2) is a Protein Coding gene.
-Diseases associated with RICTOR include foramen magnum meningioma.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include ribosome binding.
+RICTOR (RPTOR Independent Companion Of MTOR Complex 2) is a Protein Coding gene.
+Diseases associated with RICTOR include Premature Menopause and Tuberous Sclerosis.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include binding and ribosome binding.